Holiday Food Poisoning Claims

 - there may be poor standards of hygiene in food preparation areas.

-Luckily, if you booked a package holiday through a UK tour operator (like Thomas Cook or First Choice), there are regulations that allow you to claim compensation from the hotel or tour operator responsible for your sickness.
+Luckily, if you booked a package holiday through a UK tour operator (like Jet2holidays or First Choice), there are regulations that allow you to claim compensation from the hotel or tour operator responsible for your sickness.

 Tour operators must ensure that the hotels they work with follow general hygiene procedures and comply with international food safety standards.
 If hotels or resorts fail to observe these standards and you become sick as a result, you could hold them liable.